ARMmbed/snippet/README.md

 ```

 ## validation
-Because `snippet` is language-agnostic it is also unlikely that an
+Because `snippet` is language-agnostic it is unlikely that an
 IDE would detect invalid snippets, or changes to code that may break them.

 `snippet` can be configured to validate snippets to avoid the syntax from
 introducing bizarre broken documentation to your users.
 That said, it can't
 do everything - and it's still wise to QA your docs from time to time.
 Some of the checks include:
-- Tag open / close matches (can't nest examples or cloaks)
+- Tag open / close matches (avoiding nested examples or cloaks)
 - Examples left unterminated
 - Indents reducing beyond the start level for the current example